 Bottom view of Iloca Electric.
 Just right of the middle, below the lens mount, the exposure adjustment wheel is visible.
 Its function was similar to that of the Retina IIS, IIIS and various Reflex models: turning it would adjust the shutter speed at fixed aperture, the correct exposure was reached if the light meter needle would align with the white marker.

 Also note the open battery compartment.
 The camera took 2 AA batteries and according the manual these would last about a 1000 exposures.
 Obviously without them the camera will not work at all.
 Unfortunately many Iloca/Graphic 35 Electric have been damaged by leakage from empty batteries that have been left in the camera.

-An Iloca Electric rebranded Graphic 35 Electric and sold by Graflex in the U.S. This example is from April 1959 and features an interchangeable Rodenstock-Iloca-Ysarex 50mm f/2.8 lens, which has seen better days.
+An Iloca Electric rebranded Graphic 35 Electric and sold by Graflex in the U.S. This example is from the fourth quarter of 1959 and features an interchangeable Rodenstock-Iloca-Ysarex 50mm f/2.8 lens, which has seen better days.
 There were some small differences with the Iloca version, the most obvious ones the presence of strap lugs and the little Graflex emblem on the front.
 The insides of the cameras also show some small differences, but most likely these were just small improvements made during production of both models.